History of SAIT

-SAIT has a rich history beginning with its creation as the Provincial Institute of Technology and Art (PITA) in 1916.
+SAIT has a rich history beginning with our creation as the Provincial Institute of Technology and Art (PITA) in 1916.
 The first publicly-funded technical institute in Canada, PITA was initially housed at the Colonel James Walker School and the adjacent police and fire station in southeast Calgary.

-PITA officially opened its doors October 16, 1916 with programs in motor mechanics and metal working, 11 students and seven staff.
+PITA officially opened its doors Oct.
+16, 1916 with programs in motor mechanics and metal working, 11 students and seven staff.
 Within two weeks, 370 students were enrolled, all but 11 in evening, Saturday or correspondence classes.
 Soon, PITA was retraining so many returning soldiers from World War I that civilian instruction was suspended for two years.
-In 1918, PITA also became a hospital facility for a short time to treat victims of the worldwide influenza pandemic.
+In 1918, PITA became a hospital facility for a short time to treat victims of the influenza pandemic.

 PITA re-opened to regular students in 1920 and moved to the present-day SAIT campus in 1922, with the completion of the three-storey red brick and sandstone building — now known as Heritage Hall — that is still a landmark today.
 The facility was shared with the Calgary Normal School, a teacher-training facility.
 This arrangement continued until the normal school moved in 1960 to the campus that would become the University of Calgary.

 The power plant was also part of the original campus in 1922.
 A portion still stands today and is known as the Eugene Coste Building.